Prerequisites

 Deployment Methods

 Intune supports two deployment methods.
 Choose based on your license:- Platform Script — available with all Intune licenses.
-Creates a Windows Scheduled Task for recurring scans.
+Creates a Windows Scheduled Task for recurring sync.

 - Remediation — requires Intune P2 (or add-on).
 Intune handles scheduling natively; no scheduled task is created on the device.